Herbert Sweat: Never Forget That Freedom Isn’t Free

 Herbert: I did a lot of things to let them, you know, I'm finished with the war now.
 So I'm walking around the jungle, through the jungle, and over there, when you have less than 14 days, you're supposed to be de-armored.
 You ain't supposed to have no hand grenades on you.You ain't supposed to have no extra ammo.
 For the M60 machine gun, or for the M16, you ain't supposed to have nothing on you but your weapon.
 On your last week, they would put you in the middle.
 And when we get to our camp, where my countdown went from 7, 6, 5, 4, 3, 2, 1, tomorrow liftoff, I was almost buck naked, you know what I'm saying?
 They took everything from me.

-Stacy (as narrator): He gets out of the jungle, but there seems to be a problem with his records.
+Stacy (as narrator): He gets out of the jungle, but there seems to be a problem with his paperwork.
 He thought he was going home, but then was sent to Seattle.
 There, he was required to be in a formation in his Class A uniform.
 He didn't have that uniform.
 He was in his jump gear, fresh out of the jungle.
 He said if he'd had them, he would have worn them.
 He got an Article 15 punishment and decided he was done.
 He called his wife, and she sent him money so he could get home.
 Long story short, Herbert went AWOL for 472 days.

 Herbert: I retired, I retired me.
 So I had to go in front of court marshals because I went AWOL.
 I kept going AWOL.